Post Navigation

 In the letter, he asked Padre Pio to pray for an improvement in his financial situation and for an increase in faith for his family members who had fallen away from the Church just like he had.
 An answer came back in the mail which said that Padre Pio sent his blessing and was praying for him.
 The man threw the letter away.

 The days passed one after another but nothing improved in the man’s life.
 He felt that his burdens were too big and too many to carry any longer.
 It appeared that he was headed for a complete nervous breakdown.
 The letter to Padre Pio was mailed out at the end of March 1968.
-In April, the man noticed something like the rich and pleasant scent of tobacco pervading the air.
-At that moment, he thought of Padre Pio and started to cry.
+In April, the man noticed something like the rich and pleasant scent of tobacco pervading the air, an experience that many people had who were receiving a blessing from Padre Pio.
+At that moment, the man thought of Padre Pio and started to cry.
 But they were tears of joy, not sadness.
 The next Sunday he felt a desire to go to Mass.
 He called his family and told them what had happened.
 They thought he was finally having a breakdown.
 He attended Mass and shortly after, he made a sincere confession.

 ______________________________